-of which subsided somewhat in the second guarter, increased 4.2% in the third guarter.
 The Latvian labor market experiences decreasing unemployment and high demand for labor, meaning that wage growth remains solid.
 In the third quarter of 2018, gross wages increased 8.0% y/y in nominal terms.

 In December 2018, the annual inflation rate was 2.6%, driven largely by higher prices of goods and services related to home maintenance, alcoholic beverages and tobacco products, transportation services and healthcare.

 Estonia

 Despite the slight cooling of the economic situation in Europe, Estonia maintained its upward trend.
-According to data published by the Bank of Estonia1 the country's GDP increased 4.2% in Q3 2018 (on a year-on-year basis), whereas the guarter-on-guarter increase was 0.4%.
+According to data published by the Bank of Estonia the country's GDP increased 4.2% in Q3 2018 (on a year-on-year basis), whereas the guarter-on-quarter increase was 0.4%.
 In the third guarter of the year, GDP driven chiefly by domestic demand, while exports recorded a slight increase.
 The construction and real estate sectors were responsible for approximately half the growth.

 The Estonian labor market is struggling with a shortage of qualified employees, which predominantly affects those sectors of the economy that suffer from low productivity and find it hard to compete with sectors offering higher wages.
 The annual increase in average gross monthly wages was 6.4% in Q2 2018, and 7.5% in Q3 2018.

-The consumer price index (CPI) moved up 3.4% in 20182 compared to the previous year.
+The consumer price index (CPI) moved up 3.4% in 2018 compared to the previous year.
 The largest impact on the annual change in the index was exerted by housing maintenance expenses, including prices of electricity supplied to homes, solid fuels and rents.